Doorlabs-dev/starkstake_/readme.md

-# StarkStake 🪙
+# starkstake_ 🪙

-Welcome to **StarkStake**, a cutting-edge liquid staking protocol built on StarkNet.
+Welcome to **starkstake_**, a cutting-edge liquid staking protocol built on Starknet.
 This repository contains the core contracts and deployment scripts to facilitate decentralized and efficient staking, liquid staking token issuance, and delegator management.

 ---

 ## Features ✨

 - **Liquid Staking**: Stake your STRK tokens and receive `stSTRK`, a liquid staking token (LST) compliant with ERC-20 standards.
-- **Delegator Management**: Interact with StarkNet's staking pool through 22 dynamically managed delegator contracts.
+- **Delegator Management**: Interact with Starknet's staking pool through 22 dynamically managed delegator contracts.
 - **Modular Architecture**: Built with extensibility and security in mind using OpenZeppelin components.
 - **Reward Distribution**: Automated reward distribution with customizable fee ratios.
 - **Upgradable Contracts**: Upgradeable components ensure long-term flexibility.